akhepcat/hamnets/README.md

 # Verbose
   Verbose mode ( '-v' ) enables viewing of all configured nets, instead of just those scheduled for today.

+# List Rigs
+  -R  will display the currently configured rigs

+# Force a rig
+  -r|--rig  [rigname]   will allow you to temporarily force a different rig for the specified 'Net.
+It's useful if you have two different rigs with similar band capabilities, and you want to use the alternate rig for monitoring.
+  * This may generate errors or warnings, so YMMV.  hamlib/rigctl is usually forgiving though.

+# Force a device
+  -d|--dev  [device path]  will allow you to temporarily force a different device in case your system renumbers things on you and you can't be arsed to edit your config file.